Hospice Care for End-Stage Cancer Patients

 How Can Hospice Help the Family of a Cancer Patient?

 Taking care of a loved one with cancer can be emotionally draining and physically strenuous.
 Family caregivers make difficult healthcare and financial decisions as well as provide emotional support to others.
 Making the decision to stop medical treatment can bring about strong emotions; many families feel overwhelmed.
-Hospice cares for families in several ways:
+Hospice cares for families of cancer patients in several ways:

 - Caregiver education and training—The family caregiver is vital in helping the hospice team care for the patient.
 Hospice can relieve families’ concerns by educating them on what to expect and how to take care of their loved one as symptoms increase and communication becomes difficult.